Eurovision Song Contest 2000

-The Eurovision Song Contest 2000 was the 45th edition of the Eurovision Song Contest, held on 13 May 2000 at the Globe Arena in Stockholm, Sweden, and presented by Kattis Ahlström and Anders Lundin.
+The Eurovision Song Contest 2000 was the 45th edition of the Eurovision Song Contest, held on 13 May 2000 at the Stockholm Globe Arena in Stockholm, Sweden, and presented by Kattis Ahlström and Anders Lundin.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster Sveriges Television (SVT), who staged the event after winning the for with the song "Take Me to Your Heaven" by Charlotte Nilsson.
 With an audience of 13,000 people present, the 2000 contest was the largest seen in its history until that point.